Bicentennial Snapshot # 16 – ‘ADA’ Ridge Hamlet

 Also, You won’t believe this but the greenhouses that were located at Vick’s were purchased by The Frears Family and sit at Frears’s Garden Center.
 We at the Greece Historical Society found that information out today with an interview with the grandson of E. Frear.

-More on the Frear’s Garden center coming later on in its own snapshot.
-But for now, here is the Farwell To Frears Article with some additional photos of that garden center.
+More on the Frear’s Garden Center in the article Farwell To Frear’s with some additional photos of that garden center.

 More on the Erie Canal in Snapshot # 15